stianst/playground/demos/spiffe/README.md

 ## Configuring Keycloak

-You need to first have Keycloak with the experimental External JWT client auth feature enabled (`./kc.sh start-dev --features=client-auth-idp`).
+You need to first have Keycloak with the experimental External JWT client auth feature enabled (`./kc.sh start-dev --features=client-auth-federated`).

 As of writing this is available in https://github.com/stianst/keycloak/tree/spiffe-jwt-svids-with-idp, but is expected to be available in nightly releases soon and in Keycloak 26.4.0.